pradeepgadde/blog/_posts/2022-05-14-azure-compute-services.md

 One nice thing that I noticed in this poratl is that, just next to each resource, there is a link to appropriate learning material.

+Also, seen is a listing of various resources from the Marketplace.